MariaFogh/MLOps_Transformers/README.md

 ## Overall objective

 This project will investigate how to use Machine Learning Operations tools on a project.
-Specifically, we work with the [Google QUEST Q&A Labeling](https://www.kaggle.com/c/google-quest-challenge) competition from Kaggle.
+Specifically, the task is to classify whether movie reviews are positive or negative

 ## Framework